zencart/documentation/content/user/upgrading/date_standardization.md

 #### Handling custom date fields in your database
 Zen Cart uses a specific string (rather than NULL) for date fields to indicate that the date has not been set.

 In older versions of Zen Cart, the string was `0000-00-00`.
-However, since then, mySQL has updated their definition of allowable date formats to exclude this string.
+However, since then, MySQL has updated their definition of allowable date formats to exclude this string.

-Since Zen Cart 1.5.6, the upgrade process has included steps necessary to convert these older style dates (`0000-00-00`) to a newer value (`0001-01-01`), which is acceptable to mySQL.
+Since Zen Cart 1.5.6, the upgrade process has included steps necessary to convert these older style dates (`0000-00-00`) to a newer value (`0001-01-01`), which is acceptable to MySQL.

 However, the upgrade process can only do this for built-in fields.
 If you have customized your database to include additional fields (perhaps via a plugin, or perhaps with your own custom code), you will need to make the same changes to your own database.